Encrypted sync in Pro

 Opt-in setup

-Inside the encrypted vault
+Inside encrypted sync

 At a glance